21 Best Nonprofit Leadership Retreat Facilitators (2026)

 9. La Piana Consulting

 La Piana Consulting has been a trusted name in nonprofit strategy for decades.
 They specialise in strategic planning, partnerships and mergers, leadership transitions, and board development.
-Their retreat facilitation integrates strategic planning with governance best practices, making them an excellent choice for nonprofits undergoing significant organisational change.
-La Piana's work has informed sector-wide thinking about nonprofit sustainability and strategic restructuring.
+Their retreat facilitation integrates strategic planning with governance best practices, making them a strong choice for nonprofits undergoing significant organisational change.

 10. The Table Group (CAPA Pro Network)

-Mersky, Jaffe & Associates (MJA) specialises in nonprofit leadership development, retreat facilitation, and fundraising consulting.
+Mersky, Jaffe and Associates (MJA) specialises in nonprofit leadership development, retreat facilitation, and fundraising consulting.
 Their facilitation approach connects leadership development with organisational performance, helping nonprofit teams build the skills they need to sustain impact.
-MJA works with boards and executive teams to create retreats that strengthen both governance capacity and fundraising effectiveness.
+MJA works with boards and executive teams to create retreats that strengthen governance capacity and fundraising effectiveness simultaneously.

 12. Nonprofit HR

-Nonprofit HR is the leading human resources firm focused exclusively on the nonprofit sector.
+Nonprofit HR is a human resources firm focused exclusively on the nonprofit sector.
 Based in Washington, D.C. and serving organisations nationwide, they offer culture audits, DEI strategy sessions, talent management consulting, and staff retreat facilitation.
-Their retreats focus on organisational culture, equity integration, and workforce development, making them an excellent choice for nonprofits prioritising people-centred leadership.
+Their retreats focus on organisational culture, equity integration, and workforce development.

-Best For.
-Nonprofits seeking DEI-focused retreats and culture transformation.
+Best for: nonprofits seeking culture-focused retreats and DEI integration.
 Organisations wanting HR-centred facilitation from the sector's leading talent firm.

 13. SME Strategy